Tuition and Fees

 I consent to electronic delivery of IRS Form 1098-T, which is necessary to obtain a tax credit, exclusively online at www.1098t.com.
 I understand that I can withdraw consent by contacting the appropriate office below to identify the paper process by which to request paper 1098-Ts.

-I will receive a written confirmation of my request when completed.
+I will receive written confirmation of my request when completed.
 After giving consent, I can obtain a paper copy of Form 1098-T by requesting in person at Student Business Services.
 I understand that I only need to consent once for current and future years.
 Not consenting or withdrawing consent to electronic delivery will result in having the 1098-T Form go through the postal service to an address on file, which I must keep up to date.
 If my e-mail address or mailing address is not current, I may not receive my Form 1098-T.

 If I do not waive student health insurance, I consent to electronic delivery of the IRS Form 1095-B, which is necessary to avoid a health care tax penalty, to my email address on file.
-I understand that I can withdraw consent by contacting the student health insurance office to identify the paper process by which to request a paper 1095-B. I understand that I only need to consent once for current and future years.
+I understand that I can withdraw consent by contacting the student health insurance office to identify the paper process by which to request paper 1095-B. I understand that I only need to consent once for current and future years.
 Not consenting or withdrawing consent will result in having the 1095-B Form go through the postal service to an address on file which I must keep up to date.
 If my e-mail address or mailing address is not current, I may not receive my 1095-B form.

 In addition, University of the Pacific has the authority to transition to remote or online learning and operations and to continue charging the same tuition and fees without partial or total refund, unless a fee pertains specifically to a service that is terminated (e.g., on-campus parking, housing, etc.).
 The transition to remote or online learning and operations may be due to a variety of force majeure reasons (e.g., public health orders).
-Similarly, the tuition and fee obligations will remain the same and not subject to any refund, if, for any reason, a student is permitted by University of the Pacific to complete a term remotely or in combination of remote and in-person instruction.
+Similarly, the tuition and fee obligations will remain the same and not subject to any refund if, for any reason, a student is permitted by the University of the Pacific to complete a term remotely or in combination of remote and in-person instruction.

-I have read, understand, and consent to the terms of this agreement, as applicable, and that I have an opportunity to ask any questions I may have by contacting Student Accounts Office at 209-946-2517.
+I have read, understand, and consent to the terms of this agreement, as applicable, and that I have an opportunity to ask any questions I may have by contacting the Student Accounts Office at 209-946-2517.

 In order to receive a bill that includes tuition and fees prior to the payment deadline, you must early register for courses.
 Please note that students with delinquent accounts are not permitted to register.
 It is the students’ responsibility to pay by the deadline, regardless of receiving a statement.
-Students can obtain their current account balance by logging into insidePacific.
+Students can obtain their current account balance by logging into MyPacific.
 The University sends monthly electronic billing statements.
 Students receive a monthly email notifying them that their statement is ready for viewing.
 This statement notification email is also sent to any Authorized Users that the student establishes.
 Authorized Users do not have access to any other student information through this site.
 The billing statement can be printed from the computers located in the lobby of the Finance Center or by a request to the Student Accounts Office.

 All electronic correspondence is sent to the student’s u.pacific.edu email address.